annamay8/annamay8.github.io/_posts/2017-10-11-rem-vfx-breakdown.md

 Scratched Paint Material:
 -------------------------
-Same as the above material but without the stripes, this material is used for the handle.
+Same as the above material but without the stripes and scaled down a little so the scratches are smaller, this material is used for the handle.

 ![Scratched paint material](/img/mat_scratch.jpg)